 In April 2022, the contingency was resolved and the full amount was deemed payable, subject to reduction for any pending indemnification claims and other terms set forth in the Merger Agreement.
 The resolution of this contingency eliminated the option pricing model as a valuation technique, and the fair value was remeasured using only the discounted cash flow model.
-In December 2022, the Company elected to settle the first installment of \$3.7 million in cash.
-This amount remained outstanding as of December 31, 2022 and is scheduled to be paid in the first quarter of 2023.
-The Company expects to settle the remaining liability in two additional installments of \$3.7 million and \$1.2 million payable in any combination of cash and Common Stock (at the Company's election) in December 2023 and 2024, respectively.
+The Company settled the first installment of \$3.7 million in cash in 2023.
+In December 2023, the Company elected to settle the second installment of \$3.7 million in cash.
+This amount remained outstanding as of December 31, 2023 and is scheduled to be paid in 2024.
+The Company expects to settle the remaining liability of \$1.2 million payable in any combination of cash and Common Stock (at the Company's election) in December 2024.

-The estimated fair value of the contingent consideration liability as of December 31, 2022 was \$8.2 million.
-The loss due to change in fair value of \$2.6 million for the year ended December 31, 2022 was classified within general and administrative expense in the Consolidated Statements of Operations and Comprehensive Loss.
+The estimated fair value of the contingent consideration liability as of December 31, 2023 was \$4.8 million.
+The loss due to change in fair value of \$0.4 million for the year ended December 31, 2023 was classified within general and administrative expense in the Consolidated Statements of Operations and Comprehensive Loss.
 Refer to Footnote 7, Fair Value Measurements, for additional information on the fair value of the contingent consideration.